sap-tutorials/Tutorials/tutorials/btp-hana-tenantdb-xsapp-create/btp-hana-tenantdb-xsapp-create.md

   18. Before you continue to work with the SAP HANA Web-based Development Workbench, you log out first and log on again with your new database user.

-    **Caution**

-    > At this point, you're still logged on with the SYSTEM user.
+    > **Caution:** At this point, you're still logged on with the SYSTEM user.
 You can only use your new database user to work with the SAP HANA Web-based Development Workbench by logging out from the SAP HANA cockpit first.
 Otherwise, you would automatically log in to the SAP HANA Web-based Development Workbench with the SYSTEM user instead of your new database user.

     > Therefore, choose the **Logout** button before you continue to work with the SAP HANA Web-based Development Workbench, where you need to log on again with the new database user.